asujaykk/Road-segmentation-UNET-model/README.md

 # Road-segmentation-UNET-model
-This project aims to locate and segment the road area from an image typically taken from the frontal camera of a vehicle.
-Road segmentation is a crucial step in Advanced Driver Assistance Systems (ADAS) for various tasks like extracting drivable region, path planning, lane change detection etc.
+The project aims to locate and segment the road area from a picture normally taken from the front camera of a vehicle.
+Road segmentation is a critical step in Advanced Driver Assistance System (ADAS) for a variety of tasks, such as extracting the driveable area, path planning, lane change detection etc.
-In this section we only focusing to segment the main road area from an image.
+In this section we will focus only on separating the main road area from an image.

-# Prerequsite
+# Prerequisite
-The following libraries need to be installed in your pc before starting the project.
+You need to have the following libraries installed on your computer before starting the project.
 1. tensorflow   2.7.0
 2. opencv   4.5.4.60
 3. keras   2.7.0
 4. numpy   1.21.4

-If you want to generate and run onnx model then the following packages also required.
+If you want to create and run the onnx model, you need the following packages as well.
 1. onnxruntime  1.11.0
 2. onnx    1.11.0
 3. tf2onnx  1.11.0

 # Steps involved
-1. Data preperation.
+1. Data preparation.
 2. Model/algorithm selection.
 3. Framework to be used for model realization.
 4. Train the model.